 How Abstract API Handles Email Validation in PHP

-Abstract API addresses the core weaknesses of traditional PHP validation methods by the consolidation of multiple checks into a single API request.
+Abstract API addresses the core weaknesses of traditional methods by the aggregation of multiple validation layers into a single HTTPS call.

 How to Add Abstract API to Your Dev Environment

-- First, sign up at Abstract and generate an API key.
+- Sign up at Abstract and generate an Email Validation API key from your dashboard.

 Sample Email Validation Implementation with Abstract API

-The following PHP snippet demonstrates a practical use case.
-The code sends an email address with a typo, "john.doe@gmial.com", to the API for validation.
-It then checks the deliverability status and looks for an auto-correct suggestion.
+The following PHP code demonstrates a simple validation request.
+It sends an email address that contains a typo, "john.doe@gmial.com", to the API.
+The logic then checks the deliverability status and looks for an auto-correct suggestion, which allows you to either flag the email or prompt the user with the corrected version.

 <?php